mikey-t/swig/docs/SwigSupplementalDocumentation.md

 ## Npm Aliases

-This isn't the recommended approach, but if you choose to use npm aliases anyway, you could setup a single alias this this:
+This isn't the recommended approach, but if you choose to use npm aliases anyway, you could setup a single alias like this:

 ```json
 "scripts": {